nikic/PHP-Parser/UPGRADE-3.0.md

    namespace into fully qualified names.
 For example `foo()` in the global namespace resolves to `\foo()`.
 For names where no static resolution is possible, a `namespacedName` attribute is added now, containing the namespaced variant of the name.
  * All methods on `PrettyPrinter\Standard` are now protected.
-Previoulsy most of them were public.
+Previously most of them were public.
    The pretty printer should only be invoked using the `prettyPrint()`, `prettyPrintFile()` and `prettyPrintExpr()` methods.
  * The node dumper now prints numeric values that act as enums/flags in a string representation.